OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/index.md

 are processing the result stream in order, you should always be able to assume that an referenced entity would already have been included in the references section.

+Every API method supports an optional `includeReferences=true|false` parameter that determines if the `<references/>` section is included in a response.
+If you don't need the contents of the `<references/>` section, perhaps because you've pre-cached all the elements, then setting `includeReferences=false` can be a good way to reduce the response size.

 ## Methods

 The current list of supported API methods.
 Methods that are subject to changed are marked <font color="red">BETA</font>.